postsharp/Metalama.Documentation/content/conceptual/validation/validating-references.md

 ##  Validating references from a fabric

-To validate code from a fabric, the steps are almost the same as from an aspect.
-The difference is that you do not create an aspect class but a fabric class.
+The steps to validate code from a fabric are almost the same as from an aspect, but the difference is that you do not create an aspect class but a fabric class.

-1. Create a fabric class by inheriting one of the following classes, according to the kind of declarations you want to validate:
+1. Create a fabric class by inheriting one of the following classes according to the kind of declarations you want to validate:
    * <xref:Metalama.Framework.Fabrics.TypeFabric> (the fabric class must be a nested class) to validate the containing class;
    * <xref:Metalama.Framework.Fabrics.NamespaceFabric> to validate the containing namespace;
    * <xref:Metalama.Framework.Fabrics.ProjectFabric> to validate the current project;